8 Welsh Festivals You Don’t Want To Miss

 If there is one individual who embodies the creative spirit of Wales, it is Dylan Thomas.
 And if there is one place that encapsulates this spirit, it is Laugharne.
 The Laugharne Weekend, an annual literary and arts festival, brings together these elements in the charming town of Laugharne in West Wales each spring.

 This unique festival showcases unconventional literary and musical talent from around the world.
 Deliberately small-scale, the festival's size is dictated by the town itself, allowing festival-goers and townspeople to mingle with artists and performers.
-The Laugharne Weekend usually takes place in the month of March, providing a captivating experience that celebrates literature and the arts.

 Music Festivals in Wales